Medical School Admissions

 Performance on USMLE Step 1

-Performance on Step 1 of the United States Medical Licensing Examination (USMLE) is one of the most important determinants in a medical student's ability to obtain the residency of his or her choosing.
+Performance on Step 1 of the United States Medical Licensing Examination® (USMLE) is one of the most important factors in your ability to obtain the residency that you want.
 Many residency directors will evaluate a potential resident using his or her medical school's first-time pass rate on USMLE Step 1, versus the comparative pass rate achieved by students in the US and Canada.
-In 2012, Ross achieved a first-time pass rate of 96 percent on USMLE, which is on par with the rate achieved by US and Canadian schools, and above the rate achieved by osteopathic schools (91 percent) and international schools (76 percent).

 Some states (New Jersey, New York, California and Florida) require approval for international medical schools.
 Ross University School of Medicine is proud to be approved in each of these states.
 In addition, the Texas Medical Board has concluded that Ross University School of Medicine is substantially equivalent to Texas Medical Schools.
 Ross graduates can obtain their licenses in Texas.